Sony Xperia Z1 Compact Review Summary

 On a less positive note the Xperia Z1 Compact is actually 1mm thicker than the Z1, but that’s to be expected when you pack so much into a small frame.
 And the effect is offset by the reduced weight of the mobile, which is 32g lighter with a weight of just 137g.

-The premium design of the Xperia Z1 is carried over to the Z1 Compact, meaning that it has the same all-glass design with an aluminium bezel.
-That gives it a premium feel and stylish appearance, but it is prone to fingerprints and smudges – but that’s easily resolved with a quick wipe with a cloth.
+The premium design of the Xperia Z1 is somewhat carried over to the Z1 Compact, it has the same all-glass front with an aluminium bezel but the back cover is now plastic which is a little disappointing (although it's hard to tell without touching it).
+But it still has a premium feel and stylish appearance, although it is prone to fingerprints and smudges – but that’s easily resolved with a quick wipe with a cloth.

 Sony has introduced new Lime and Pink colours with the Z1 Compact, which brighten things up and are bound to appeal to the female market.
 While, the White and Black coloured versions are every bit as appealing as you’d expect.